The 8 Major Types of Life Insurance Policies

 Typical term lengths: 10, 15, 20, and 30 year terms.
 1 (annual renewable term/ART), 5 and 25 year terms are also sometimes available, but are not as common.

 Cost: Most affordable option when it comes to life insurance.
 Term life is generally cheaper than permanent coverage.
-Prices will vary in between companies, so again, we stress the importance of making sure you find a good fit for you.
-With over 50 years of experience collectively, JRC can help you with this.
+Prices will vary in between companies, so again, we stress the importance of making sure you find a good fit for your needs and health profile.

-Popular riders available: Waiver of Premium, Conversion Option, Accelerated Death Benefit, Accidental Death Benefit, Return of Premium, etc.
+Popular riders available: Waiver of Premium, Conversion Option, Accelerated Death Benefit, Accidental Death Benefit, Return of Premium, Long Term Care, etc.

-Like mentioned above, term life insurance is most likely going to be your most affordable option.
-It’s always best to “test the waters” first and purchase a term policy, rather than jumping in the deep end with a permanent policy, only to find out later on that you don’t need it.
-It is still a case by case decision though, and some individuals might be better off purchasing permanent coverage right off the bat.
-That’s why it’s important to speak with an unbiased, licensed agent so they can best understand your needs and provide you with the correct policy options.
+Most financial experts recommend term life insurance because it provides the most coverage for the least amount of money.
+It is still a case by case decision though, and some individuals might be better off purchasing permanent coverage.
+This is why it’s important to speak with an unbiased, licensed life insurance agent so they can best understand your needs and provide you with the correct policy options.

-The other main life insurance option is Permanent Life Insurance.
-This type of coverage is exactly what it sounds like – permanent; the policy is in effect until you pass away.
-With permanent coverage, you have a few different options, including:
+If your life insurance policy isn't a term, its probably some form of Permanent Life Insurance.
+This type of coverage is exactly what it sounds like - permanent; the policy is designed to stay in effect until you pass away.
+There are many forms of permanent coverage, some of the different options include:

 This subcategory of universal life insurance offers tax-deferred cash accumulation while maintaining a death benefit, allowing the policyowner to allocate the cash value amounts to either a fixed or equity index account.